MrInformatic/FibonacciRestService/README.md

 # Fibonacci Rest Service

 This Microservice offers the ability to calculate the [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number) within the sending of an HTTP Request.
+Fibonacci numbers are clipped at 100.

 ## Summary